salcedoe/MtMdocs/docs/matlabBasics/PlottingComponents.md

 ![Figure with 3 Axes][img-tiled3]

->Notice that the layout of the axes is automatically reconfigured to a 2X2 layout.
-This is automatic layout system is known as the 'flow' layout.
+>Notice that the layout of the axes is automatically reconfigured to a 2×2 layout.
+This automatic layout system is known as the 'flow' layout.
 MATLAB tries to keep a 4:3 ratio of axes on a figure with a 'flow' layout.

 [img-tiled3]:images/figure-3tiledwindow.png